bhy/mcvi/README.txt

 corridorPorta as an example.
 Texts in quotes (`) are output of the command.

-- Try solving pacmanHerding problem.
+- Try solving corridorPorta problem.
 Type the command:
     ./Solver

     `Usage: